Reugito/dynamicratelimiter/readme.md

 ----------------------

 ✅ **Admin API to Enable/Disable Monitoring**✅ **Dashboard for Real-Time Monitoring**✅ **Custom Limits for Specific Endpoints**✅ **Logging & Alert System**

+***Redis is only used to store rate limits persistently.
+If the system restarts, the rate limits will be reloaded from Redis, ensuring continuity.
+Users have full access to manage these limits.***

 📝 License
 ----------